 Making space for cycling by means of a virtual model

 “Cities that want to shift traffic to cycling have to face numerous crucial challenges: Where do we need separate cycle lanes, new cycle highways or parking spaces?
 What does the interaction with other road users look like?
 How can we provide green waves that serve cyclists?” outlines Jochen Lohmiller, Product Manager at PTV.
 “Before implementing costly infrastructure projects, it therefore makes sense to take a close look at the various measures.
-This is where our powerful software tool PTV Vissim comes in.
+This is where our powerful simulation tool PTV Vissim comes in.
 Based on a virtual model we can realistically simulate a city’s current and future bike traffic and run through different what-if scenarios.
 The effects of the measures can thus be tested and validated in a virtual environment.”

 By the way, Copenhagen, the city of cyclists, used precisely this PTV tool to optimize and expand its bicycle route network.
 Read the whole success story here.